Probate Q&A Series

 • Title Search and Liens: Before recording, you should confirm the estate holds clear title.
 An attorney can order a title report or work with a title company to identify mortgages or judgments that survive probate.
 Ofte Quitclaim deeds are not prepared with the benefit of a title search.

-• Timing and Recording: Once drafted and signed, a deed must go to the Register of Deeds in your local county—such as Wake County or Mecklenburg County—to become effective.
+• Timing and Recording: Once drafted, signed, and delivered, a deed generally becomes effective between the parties; recording with the Register of Deeds in your local county—such as Wake County or Mecklenburg County—protects against claims by lien creditors and purchasers for value.
 An attorney’s office often handles recording, pays recording fees and monitors processing.

-• Creditor Concerns: In some estates, unresolved creditor claims may attach to real property.
+• Creditor Concerns: In some estates, unresolved creditor claims may affect real property.
 A lawyer can advise whether you need delay or special notices under Chapter 28A of the North Carolina General Statutes to protect the transferee.

 Can You Do It Yourself?

-• Obtain Letters Testamentary § 28A‑15‑2 from probate court confirming your authority.
+• Obtain Letters Testamentary from probate court confirming your authority.

 • Use a reliable form or template that tracks N.C.
 Gen. Stat. § 47‑17 requirements.